- Optimizely Web Experimentation

-Here are a few tips for setting goals and events:
+The following are a few tips for setting goals and metrics:

-• Focus on a direct visitor action that is on the same page as the changes you made.
+Focus on a direct visitor action that is on the same page as the changes you make.

-• Consider how your changes affect other parts of your site.
-Set goals and events to measure potential interaction to see if your test moves customers in the right direction.
+Consider how your changes affect other parts of your site.
+Create metrics to measure potential interaction to see if your test moves customers in the right direction.

-• Place different goals at different points in your funnel to gather timely data about visitor behavior.
+Place different metrics at different points in your funnel to gather timely data about visitor behavior.

 Primary metric

-Use these questions to choose a primary metric:
+Use the following questions to choose a primary metric:

+Consider setting a primary metric on the same page as your change.
 Many optimization teams automatically track revenue per visitor as the primary metric.
-Top-level metrics like revenue and conversion rate are important, but the events involved are often far away from the changes made, and your test may take a long time to reach statistical significance or end up inconclusive.
+Top-level metrics like revenue and conversion rate are important, but these events are often far away from the changes made, and your test may take a long time to reach statistical significance or end up inconclusive.

 For example, you test the design and placement of an Add-to-Cart button.
-Your business cares about revenue, measured five pages down the funnel.
-You may devote much traffic to this test and risk an inconclusive result.
+Your business cares about revenue, which is measured five pages down the funnel.
+You may devote a lot of traffic to this test and risk an inconclusive result.

-You decide to measure clicks to the Add-to-Cart on product pages instead.
+Instead, you decide to measure clicks to the Add-to-Cart on product pages.
 This is a primary metric directly affected by the changes you make.
-With a goal tree, you know this metric is directly related to company goals.

 If you are testing bulk discounts on your site, your primary metric might be conversion rate or average order value (AOV).
 Neither metric fully accounts for the behavior you are trying to affect.